Reference Manual

 term ::= term "*" term

-To find theorems about multiplication, search for mult in Nat.thm.
+Multiplication on unsigned integers is defined in UInt.pf.
+To find theorems about multiplication, search for mult in UInt.thm.

 Example: